mjaquiery/cuthbert-counselling/faq.md

 _Where do the sessions take place?_

-I offer sessions in Tavistock and Plymouth.
-Tavistock sessions are held in a private room in [Abbey Mead Natural Health Centre](http://www.abbey-mead.co.uk/index.html) and Plymouth sessions are held at [Plymouth Natural Health and Healing Centre](http://plymouthnaturalhealth.org.uk/) in Plymouth.
+I offer sessions in Tavistock and online.
+Tavistock sessions are held in a private room in [Abbey Mead Natural Health Centre](http://www.abbey-mead.co.uk/index.html).

 _When are appointments available?_